 Think of a business plan as a road map.
 They both show direction and need to include certain things to be considered valid.
 When laid out properly, a business plan can be used to create relationships with investors, employees, vendors, and interested partners.

 While maps must show rivers, cities, and countries, a business plan has other requirements.

 Elements of a business plan

 The length of your business plan doesn’t matter.
-As long as it includes those seven items, you should be good to go.
+As long as it includes those eight items, you should be good to go.

 Business plan elements

 Let’s take a closer look at what each of these business plan elements mean, and why they are important to the overall plan.

 An executive summary is a brief summary of your plan.
 It gives readers a general idea of the most important parts of the business plan so they know what to expect.